Tournament of Dreams

 Tournament of Dreams is an Arthurian tabletop role-playing adventure, written by Les Brooks, Sam Shirley, and Greg Stafford, with cover art by Steve Purcell, and interior art by Susan Seddon Boulet, and published by Chaosium in 1987.
 Tournament of Dreams was the second adventure published for the award winning Pendragon.

 Plot summary

-Tournament of Dreams includes two scenarios featuring jousting and duels that will test the player character knights' virtue and courage:
+Tournament of Dreams includes two scenarios involving jousting and duels as tests of morals and bravery for the player character knights: